Once the interface of the type class

 pred(methodname/arity) is predname func(methodname/arity) is funcname

-The predname or funcname must name a function or predicate of the specified arity whose type, modes, determinism, and purity are at least as permissive as the declared type, modes, determinism, and purity of the class method with the specified methodname and arity, after the types of the arguments in the instance declaration have been substituted in place of the parameters in the type class declaration.
+The predname or funcname must name a predicate or function of the specified arity whose type, modes, determinism, and purity are at least as permissive as the declared type, modes, determinism, and purity of the class method with the specified methodname and arity, after the types of the arguments in the instance declaration have been substituted in place of the parameters in the type class declaration.

 The second way of defining methods is by listing the clauses for the definition inside the instance declaration.
 A methoddefinition can be a clause.
 These clauses are just like the clauses used to define ordinary predicates or functions (see Items), and so they can be facts, rules, or DCG rules.
 The only difference is that in instance declarations, clauses are separated by commas rather than being terminated by periods, and so rules and DCG rules in instance declarations must normally be enclosed in parentheses.
 As with ordinary predicates, you can have more than one clause for each method.
 The clauses must satisfy the declared type, modes, determinism and purity for the method, after the types of the arguments in the instance declaration have been substituted in place of the parameters in the type class declaration.